Tips for Being the Most Prepared Family Photographer

 - Small Snacks

 Most of the photographers noted they kept small nut-free snacks in their bags.
-These can really help with a needed boost halfway through the session with parent permission.
+These can help with a needed boost halfway through the session with parent permission.
 Included suggestions: Smarties, Welch's fruit juice treats, or graham crackers.

 - Whoopie Cushions and Bubble Machines